WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 #### Cross-Origin Support

 Data for automatic beacons can only be set by documents that are same-origin to the mapped URL of the fenced frame config.
-However, cross-origin documents can still send automatic beacons, if the document and the data are **both** opted in.
+However, cross-origin documents in child iframes of the main ad frame can still send automatic beacons, if the document and the data are **both** opted in.

 A cross-origin document will be considered opted into sending automatic beacons if it is served with the response header `Allow-Fenced-Frame-Automatic-Beacons: true`.